-IHTM20026 - Investigating form IHT410: If the answer to Question 10 is Yes
+IHTM20026 - Life Policies: investigating form IHT410: if the answer to Question 10 is yes

-The following information should be provided:-
+The following information should be provided:

 • the name of the company that sold the policy